 With so much attention being paid these days to what's in our food, it's no surprise that we're also paying more attention to what we cook with.
-More and more cooks are turning their attention to ceramic pans as an alternative to many non-stick options.
+More and more cooks are turning their focus to ceramic pans as an alternative to many conventional nonstick options.

 Retains heat well